-Washington food manager license and insurance requirements
+Washington State food manager certification and insurance requirements

-Washington food manager license and insurance requirements
+Washington State food manager certification and insurance requirements

 Ashley Henshaw